-To play a part in the development of the 14-19 network within Carmarthenshire and respond to all other Welsh Government priorities for post 16 education and training in Wales.
+To respond to all Welsh Government priorities for post 16 education and training in Wales.

 To liaise on a daily/weekly basis with Referral Agencies e.g. Job Centre Plus, Careers Wales.

 To initially assess learners' needs and produce a suitable Individual Learning Plan.